MarlusVLC/MarlusVLC/README.md

 # Hey!
 'Sup?

-This is Marlus' profile and he's currently a Game Development student at PUC-PR who happens to know a bit of Web Develoment and resides in Curitiba,PR.
+This is Marlus' profile and he's a Game Developer, currently focused on Unity prograaming and design and resides in Curitiba,PR.

 Check out some of the games he helped to develop!
  :video_game: https://marlusvinicius.itch.io/  :video_game:

-###  He knows some:
+###  He's most proficient in:

  - :space_invader:  Unity
- - :coffee: Java SE 8
+ - :coffee: Unreal Engine for Fortnite (Verse)

- - :snake: Python 3
- - :heavy_dollar_sign: HTML, CSS and JavaScript (jQuery)
+### Know some:
+ - Game Design
+ - Gameplay Development
+ - Combat Development
+ - Game-UI Programming
+ - Unity XR Porgramming (ARCore, ARKit and OpenXR)
+ - Backend Pipeline Integration with Unity
+ - WebAR with AFrame
+ - Agile Development

 ###  And is currently learning:

- - Database Management
+ - Game-Oriented Physics
- - OpenGL with C++

 #### You can also find him at:
+🎥 [Youtube](https://www.youtube.com/@marlusviniciusGameDev) <- Check his videos to know about his endeavors more thorougly 🎮 [Itch.io](https://marlusvinicius.itch.io/) <- Check the games he helped developed in his spare time
 :briefcase: [LinkedIn](https://www.linkedin.com/in/marlus-vinicius/)
 :camera: [Instagram](https://www.instagram.com/mirlo10000/)
 :bird: [Twitter](https://twitter.com/mirlusmarlus)